Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-versioning-patch-versions" %} release a new patch version of a module when changes are made that do not affect public surface area.

+{% include requirement/MUST id="golang-versioning-preview" %} clearly version prerelease modules.
+For new modules, use a v0 major version with no suffix (v0.1.0).
+For existing modules, use a `-preview` suffix (v1.1.0-preview, v2.0.0-preview).

 {% include refs.md %}
 {% include_relative refs.md %}